imova/imova.github.io/_pages/about.md

 <div align="center">
 <img src="/images/collage.png">
 </div><br />
 Please feel free to look at [my resume](https://www.dropbox.com/s/z0zdx86euzyz5n0/Brian%20Schwartz%20-%20Resume%202022.pdf?dl=0).
 I work at the [Federal Housing Finance Agency](https://www.fhfa.gov) as a Senior Cybersecurity Risk Analyst.
-Feel free to [check out my certifications](https://www.linkedin.com/in/imova/details/certifications/) and [my publications](https://www.linkedin.com/in/imova/details/publications/) on LinkedIn.
+Feel free to [check me out](https://www.linkedin.com/in/imova/) on LinkedIn.
 <hr>
  <font size="3">"Whatever you do, work heartily, as for the Lord and not for men."<br/>-Colossians 3:23</font>